zmw12306/LambdaMisuse/README.md

 # Why Do Developers Remove Lambda Expressions in Java?

-This repository contains all the data, empirical results and scripts of our ASE 2021 paper: Why Do Developers Remove Lambda Expressions in Java?
+This repository contains all the data, empirical results and scripts of our paper: Why Do Developers Remove Lambda Expressions in Java?

 We open sourced our data here, including: